mpan322/brainfuck/README.md

 ```

 ### TODO
-1) Write compiled output to a file rather than stdout.
-2) Add input support (just noticed I forgot that LOL).
-3) Cleanup the tokenizer a bit.
+1) Cleanup the tokenizer a bit
+2) Cleanup main file related functionality a bit